jcastillocano/AWS-EB-decomission-unhealthy-instances/README.md

-# AWS-EB-decomission-unhealthyd-instances
+# AWS-EB-decommission-unhealthyd-instances

-Script to decomission unhealthy instances in a given AWS ElasticBeanstalk environment
+Script to decommission unhealthy instances in a given AWS ElasticBeanstalk environment

 ## Requirements